ctubio/Krypto-trading-bot/README.md

 [`K`](https://github.com/ctubio/Krypto-trading-bot) is a family of (very customizable) very low latency [market making](https://github.com/ctubio/Krypto-trading-bot/blob/master/doc/MANUAL.md#what-is-market-making) trading bots with a fully featured [web interface](https://github.com/ctubio/Krypto-trading-bot#web-ui).<br />It can place and cancel orders on one of the several [compatible exchanges](https://github.com/ctubio/Krypto-trading-bot#compatible-exchanges) in less than a few milliseconds per order on a decent machine.

-If you don't want to configure or hardcode your own trading strategies in your own machine,<br />you can run strategies from someone else at [kryll.io](https://kryll.io/) (or at any other trading community out there).
+If you don't want to configure or hardcode your own trading strategies in your own machine, or if you don't want to run a bot at all,<br />

-If you don't want to run a bot at all,<br />you can fund liquidity pools at [tinyman.org](https://tinyman.org/) (or at any other defi out there).
+you can fund liquidity pools of automated market makers at [tinyman.org](https://tinyman.org/) (or at any other defi out there), just remember:
+- <b><ins>never write on any defi website your private keys</ins></b> (you have to sign transactions, not to share the keys of your wallet)
+- <b><ins>never tell anyone on any chat your private keys</ins></b> (if you have questions, use a public forum and ignore private messages)

 ### <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f4be.png" height="64" width="64"  align="middle" /> Latest version at https://github.com/ctubio/Krypto-trading-bot <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f51e.png" height="64" width="64" align="middle" /> <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f4b8.png" height="64" width="64" align="middle" />